-2023 Winter FOOD BANK Challenge
+Annual Winter FOOD BANK Challenge

-For the fourth consecutive year, the Berkeley Lab community joined together for a Winter Food Bank Challenge to support the Alameda County Community Food Bank and the Food Bank of Contra Costa and Solano.
+For the fifth consecutive year, the Berkeley Lab community joined together for a Winter Food Bank Challenge to support the Alameda County Community Food Bank and the Food Bank of Contra Costa and Solano.

-Lab teams raised $136,777, bringing our four-year donation total to over $608,000!
+Lab teams raised $138,998, and Berkeley Lab donated an additional $10,000 in matching funds, bringing our five-year donation total to over $756,998!

 The true winners are the food banks that support our community.
 Food banks need year-round support, and they typically experience a significant drop in volunteer numbers during the first few months of the year.
 Please consider volunteering with and/or donating to your local food bank.